 - Establish the aim of the CTA clearly.
 The candidate should have a clear picture that why you need that CTA.
 It will save time on both ends.

 Your email signature is your identity.
-Even then, 90% of cold email today don’t have a signature.
-Your signature should have your name, your job title, your company name and social profiles like LinkedIn, Twitter etc. You can include links to some blog posts or some news which you want to share with the candidate after these.
+Even then, 90% of cold emails today don’t have a signature.
+Your signature should have your name, your job title, your company name, and social profiles like LinkedIn, Twitter, etc. You can include links to some blog posts or some news that you want to share with the candidate after these.

 Create recruitment drip email campaigns

-Never send stand-alone email while sending recruitment emails.
+Never send a stand-alone email while sending recruitment emails.
 Always a create drip email campaign.
-Stand-alone emails are ineffective as reply rates increase in the second and third touchpoint of the campaign.
-On Recruiterflow, we have seen around 30% reply rate on second and third touchpoints, whereas only 9 percent reply rate on the first email.
+Stand-alone emails are ineffective as reply rates increase in the second and third touchpoints of the campaign.
+On Recruiterflow, we have seen around a 30% reply rate on second and third touchpoints, whereas only a 9 percent reply rate on the first email.

 Number of followups

-Once you have decided that you want to run drip email campaign, next is to decide how many follow-ups you want to send.
+Once you have decided that you want to run a drip email campaign, next is to decide how many follow-ups you want to send.
 You want to maximize the chances of conversion but don’t want to sound desperate at the same time.
-Ideally, we recommend 3-5 followup emails after the first touch point.
-We have written a post on creating recruitment follow-up emails, which you can see go into followup details.
+Ideally, we recommend 3-5 follow-up emails after the first touch point.
+We have written a post on creating recruitment follow-up emails, which you can see go into follow-up details.

 Interval between follow-ups

-Giving adequate interval between followups is important.
+Giving adequate intervals between follow-ups is important.
 You don’t want to spam your candidate’s inbox.
-The interval between follow-ups is dependent on the candidate profile.
-If you are reaching to a candidate for a junior or mid-level position, it’s okay to send one email every 3-5 days.
-However, if you are recruiting a candidate for GM, VP and above senior positions, keep your email at least 7-10 days from each other.
-These people are busy and less so you don’t want to spam their inbox.
+The interval between follow-ups is dependent on the candidate’s profile.
+If you are reaching out to a candidate for a junior or mid-level position, it’s okay to send one email every 3-5 days.
+However, if you are recruiting a candidate for GM, VP, and above senior positions, keep your email at least 7-10 days from each other.
+These people are busy and less so you don’t want to spam their inboxes.

 Follow up with a reply/different email

 Don’t send too many emails at once.
 With GSuite you can send 2000 emails in a day, but don’t send more than 200 emails in a day.
-The more your emails are marked as spam or are bounced, higher are your chances of being blacklisted.
-Once blacklisted, your emails will mostly land in spam or Updates/Promotion (if you are lucky).
+The more your emails are marked as spam or bounced, the higher your chances of being blacklisted.
+Once blacklisted, your emails will mostly land in spam or Updates/Promotions (if you are lucky).
 Focus on quality and not on quantity.

 Always A/B Test

-For instance, if you are A/B testing Subject line, test different variants of the subject line itself and keeping all other factors constant.
+For instance, if you are A/B testing the Subject line, test different variants of the subject line itself and keep all other factors constant.

 Measure the results and see which one performs better.

-There are some the factors which mainly affect the success of your recruitment email campaign.
+There are some factors that mainly affect the success of your recruitment email campaign.
 In case you feel, I missed anything, feel free to drop in a comment.